https://www.youtube.com/watch?v=yXqNl5bTCMU

 One hot summer night, my father was watching T.V. in the living room while my mother was tucking us kids, into bed.
 Suddenly we heard a loud commotion in the living room.
 My mother handed me the dog by the collar and told us to stay in the room.
 Shortly after she left us, we heard her screaming.
 I quickly opened the door and let Yogi out, honestly expecting nothing from our family pet but holding tight to a child’s belief that our loyal friend would save us from the source of the terrifying sounds coming from the living room.
 Only moments after Yogi shot down the hallway, we heard the intruder screaming.

 A large man high on drugs had busted through our screen door and begun to beat my dad with one of our heavy oak dining room chairs.
 When my mother came out, he turned on her but could not hit her before Yogi lunged through the air at him.
 Yogi proceeded to attack the man while he ran through a glass door and down our driveway.
 Yogi ended the attack at the end of the driveway.
 He returned to sit beside my father, lying on the living room floor.
 My father suffered a cracked skull, broken ribs, and a punctured lung during the attack.
 My mother was unharmed–saved by Yogi’s timely entrance.
 When the paramedics entered the house and began to help my father, Yogi never aggressively moved toward them.
 He sat quietly by my father until the paramedics took him to the hospital.
-My father spent six weeks in the hospital but is alive today because of his intuitive intelligence, problem-solving abilities, and love of a wonderful dog breed.
+My father spent six weeks in the hospital but survived because of the intuitive intelligence, problem-solving abilities, and love of a wonderful dog breed.

 The story explains why we have become so very specific about the dogs we train and breed.
 I began breeding German Shepherds in my late teens and twenties.
 When I became a mother, I decided to let my line end and focus on my family.
 Later in life, I decided to buy a German Shepherd for my family.
 I was shocked when I had to reject dogs for being too aggressive, high energy/drive, or just plain neurotic.
 These were not the dogs I grew up with…so I began researching.
 I learned that many German Shepherd Dogs are now bred for sport rather than for family life.
 I have nothing against sport or dogs bred for police work, but they do not always make the best family companions.
 Selective breeding for traits such as aggression (sport) and high activity levels (sport) significantly increases the risk of behavior problems that an average family cannot handle.
 Family companion traits can be overlooked when a dog is bred strictly to produce puppies that will title in sport or conformation.
 I believe that the naturally protective German Shepard Dog should also be available to families–not only for show and work.

-Steve Zawistowski Ph.D., CAAB mentioned during a lecture he gave at the 2015 Society For The Promotion Of Applied Research In Canine Science (SPARCS): If we want to keep dogs out of shelters, some breeders could do a better job of breeding for companion dog traits in our working dogs.
+Steve Zawistowski, Ph.D., CAAB, mentioned during a lecture he gave at the 2015 Society For The Promotion Of Applied Research In Canine Science (SPARCS): If we want to keep dogs out of shelters, some breeders could do a better job of breeding for companion dog traits in our working dogs.

 Families want specific breeds because of the traits they are known for.
 They do not wish the over-the-top working characteristics that are being focused on for the show ring.
-A percentage of breeders should focus on working traits but not all.
+A percentage of breeders should focus on working traits, but not all.
 At Tre’Good our main focuses are family companion and service dog traits and intelligence.

 An intelligent German Shepherd with a balanced temperament will protect his family if needed.
 I would not own a German Shepherd trained to attack humans when we had children and teenagers running in and out of our house.
 I do not recommend a dog trained to attack humans for families.
 Experienced handlers should only own these dogs.
 We have a large extended family; we have toddlers and children running around during family gatherings.
 A stuffed animal or a blankie in a child’s arms can look very much like the sleeve attack dogs are trained on.
 All dogs think for themselves and are never 100% under our control.